ungoldman/style.css/readme.md

 npm install style.css --save-dev
 ```

-You can use a CSS bundler like [sheetify](https://github.com/stackcss/sheetify#use-npm-packages) to require `style.css` like a node module!
+You can use a CSS bundler like [sheetify](https://github.com/stackcss/sheetify#use-npm-packages) to require `style.css` like a node module.

 ```js
 const sf = require('sheetify')